 The Trunki is incredibly popular for traveling children and suits all the wants and needs of a young adventurer.
 Trunki is made in the United Kingdom.

-Trunki is the best luggage for children over the age of 3 and usually not much older than 6.
+Trunki is one of my favorite luggages for children over the age of 3 and usually not much older than 6.
 There are loads of features that make it perfect for children and incredibly versatile to ease the traveling process.
 They are a joy for the children, and they make traveling convenient, fun, and smart.